benseesthings/random-basketball/README.md

 # Random Basketball Player

 A simple FastAPI backend that returns random NBA players using [nba_api](https://github.com/swar/nba_api).
+I did this because I wanted to get comfortable with using OpenAI's APIs as well as some other stuff, including wikipedia API.

+In order to run this correctly you'll need an OpenAI API key, which is not free.

 ## Setup